 Reporting of large spills (>700 tonnes) tends to provide more information and greater accuracy than smaller spills.
-Vessel operations have therefore been grouped into Loading/Discharging, Bunkering, At Anchor (Inland/ Restricted waters), At Anchor (Open water), Underway (Inland/Restricted waters), Underway (Open water), Other Operations and Unknown Operations.
+Vessel operations have therefore been grouped into Loading/Discharging, Bunkering, At Anchor (Inland/Restricted waters), At Anchor (Open water), Underway (Inland/Restricted waters), Underway (Open water), Other Operations and Unknown Operations.

-Figure 12: Number of tanker spills by operation at time of incident, 1970-2021
+Figure 12: Number of tanker spills by operation at time of incident, 1970-2022 restricted waters.
+Restricted waters include water areas in ports and harbours.